Next Leadership

 target counties for this class were Pickens, Cherokee, and Dawson, but

 it was open to all.
+There were four attendees.
 Click

 here for the